mendirattarahul1986/Assignment/README.md

 5. For running the test - Right click on TestRunner and run as test.
 6. After running the test -  In Test Output - there is PDF folder - Where ExtentReport will be generated

+Improvement :- Added some more test cases, Use the before class and after